hoangthangta/All-KAN/README.md

 - **AF-KAN: Activation Function-Based Kolmogorov-Arnold Networks for Efficient Representation Learning**: https://arxiv.org/abs/2503.06112

 ## Advantages of KANs
 - Perform exceptionally well on tasks involving mathematics, physics, and complex curves, such as function fitting and symbolic regression, often outperforming traditional MLPs.
+So, consider using KANs with data that contains curves.
 - Capture richer and more meaningful data features, leading to more expressive representations and improved overall model performance.
 - Inherent interpretability, as KANs use spline-based or polynomial-based functions, making their internal representations more understandable compared to black-box MLPs.
 - Better generalization for smooth functions, due to their ability to approximate functions with fewer layers while preserving accuracy.
 ## Problem of KANs